Lorraine333/Lorraine333.github.io/_pages/about.md

+permalink	title	excerpt	author_profile	redirect_from
+/
+About me
+true
+/about/
+/about.html

 I'm an assistant professor in the [Department of Computer Science](https://www.cs.pitt.edu/) at the University of Pittsburgh.
 I'm also affiliated with the [ISP program](https://www.isp.pitt.edu/about) at [SCI](https://www.sci.pitt.edu/).
 Before joining Pitt, I spend one year as a young investigator work with the [AI2 Mosaic team](https://mosaic.allenai.org/).
 I defended my PhD at [UMass Amherst](https://www.cics.umass.edu/) working in [IESL](http://www.iesl.cs.umass.edu/) with my advisor [Andrew McCallum](http://people.cs.umass.edu/~mccallum/)in August 2022.

 **My research interests** are at the intersection of natural language processing and machine learning.
 In particular, I'm interested in